A solution to the Cauchy dual subnormality problem for a cyclic analytic $2$-isometry with defect operator of rank two: Introduction

-Here, $P_\mu(z)$ is the Poisson integral for measure $\mu$ given by $\displaystyle\int_{\mathbb{T}}\displaystyle\frac{1-|z|^2}{|z-\zeta|^2}d\mu(\zeta)$,\\ $dA$ denotes the normalized Lebesgue area measure on the open unit disc $\mathbb{D}$.
+Here, $P_\mu(z)$ is the Poisson integral for measure $\mu$ given by $\displaystyle\int_{\mathbb{T}}\displaystyle\frac{1-|z|^2}{|z-\zeta|^2}d\mu(\zeta)$ and $dA$ denotes the normalized Lebesgue area measure on the open unit disc $\mathbb{D}$.
 The space $D(\mu)$ is a reproducing kernel Hilbert space and multiplication by the coordinate function $z$, denoted by $M_z$, turns out to be a bounded linear operator (see \cite{aleman1993,richter1991}) on $D(\mu)$.
 For an elaborate discussion on Dirichlet-type spaces, the reader may also consult \cite{dirichlet_sp2014}.
-S. Richter described a model for a cyclic, analytic $2$-isometry\cite{richter1991}.
+S. Richter described a model for a cyclic, analytic $2$-isometry \cite{richter1991}.
 Indeed, a cyclic, analytic $2$-isometry is unitarily equivalent to a multiplication operator $M_z$ on a Dirichlet-type space $D(\mu)$ for some finite positive Borel measure $\mu$ on unit circle $\mathbb{T}$.
-This model for cyclic analytic 2-isometries and a decomposition theorem of 2-isometries allow us to reformulate Question \ref{q1} in the following manner: \begin{question} Classify all finite positive Borel measures on the unit circle for which the Cauchy dual $M_z^{\prime}$ of the multiplication operator $M_z$ on the Dirichlet type space $D(\mu)$ is subnormal. \end{question} It was observed in \cite{cgr2022} that the rank of the defect operator is infinite for all the counterexamples to CDSP that appeared in the literature.
-Therefore, the following particular case of Question \ref{q1} was posed in \cite{cgr2022}: \begin{question} Is it true that for all cyclic $2$-isometries $T$ for which $T^*T-I$ is of finite rank, the Cauchy dual of $T$ is subnormal? \end{question} In fact, in the same article \cite{cgr2022}, the authors constructed an example of a cyclic, analytic $2-$isometry $T$ for which $T^*T-I$ is of rank two whose Cauchy dual is subnormal.
+This model for cyclic analytic 2-isometries and a decomposition theorem of 2-isometries allow us to revisit the the following question that appeared in \cite{cgr2022}: \begin{question} Classify all finite positive Borel measures on the unit circle for which the Cauchy dual $M_z^{\prime}$ of the multiplication operator $M_z$ on the Dirichlet-type space $D(\mu)$ is subnormal. \end{question} It was observed in \cite{cgr2022} that the rank of the defect operator is infinite for all the counterexamples to CDSP that appeared in the literature.
+Therefore, the following particular case of Question \ref{q1} was posed in \cite{cgr2022}: \begin{question} Is it true that for all cyclic, analytic $2$-isometries $T$ for which $T^*T-I$ is of finite rank, the Cauchy dual of $T$ is subnormal? \end{question} In fact, in the same article \cite{cgr2022}, the authors constructed an example of a cyclic, analytic $2$-isometry $T$ for which $T^*T-I$ is of rank two whose Cauchy dual is subnormal.
 The example certainly strengthened the evidence for the affirmative answer to Question \ref{q3}.
-However, recently an example of a cyclic, analytic $2-$isometry $T$ for which $T^*T-I$ is of rank two whose Cauchy dual is not subnormal \cite{mkvms2025} has been found. \\ At this stage, the reader is referred to the fact \cite[Theorem 6.1]{cgr2022} which states that for a cyclic, analytic $2-$isometry $T$ in $\cal B(H)$, the rank of $T^*T-I$ is finite if and only if there exists a finitely supported measure $\mu$ on the unit circle $\mathbb{T}$ such that $T$ is unitarily equivalent to the operator $M_z$ on $D(\mu)$.
-In fact, if the rank of $T^*T-I$ is a positive integer $k,$ then the corresponding measure $\mu$ is supported at exactly $k$ points on the unit circle $\mathbb{T}.$ In view of this result, a construction of a cyclic, analytic $2-$isometry defect operator of finite rank reduces to choosing finitely many points on the unit circle and looking at the multiplication operator $M_z$ on the Dirichlet space $D(\mu)$, where $\mu$ is supported at the chosen points.
-Further, in \cite[Theorem 6.4]{cgr2022} it is claimed that this space $D(\mu)$ coincides with the de Branges-Rovnyak space $H(B)$ for some vector-valued rational function $B$ with simple poles and equality of norms. \\
+However, recently an example of a cyclic, analytic $2$-isometry $T$ for which $T^*T-I$ is of rank two whose Cauchy dual is not subnormal has been found in \cite{mkvms2025}. \\ At this stage, the reader is referred to the fact \cite[Theorem 6.1]{cgr2022} which states that for a cyclic, analytic $2$-isometry $T$ in $\cal B(H)$, the rank of $T^*T-I$ is finite if and only if there exists a {\it finitely supported} measure $\mu$ on the unit circle $\mathbb{T}$ such that $T$ is unitarily equivalent to the operator $M_z$ on $D(\mu)$.
+In fact, if the rank of $T^*T-I$ is a positive integer $k,$ then the corresponding measure $\mu$ is supported at exactly $k$ points on the unit circle $\mathbb{T}.$ In view of this result, a construction of a cyclic, analytic $2$-isometry with defect operator of finite rank reduces to choosing finitely many points on the unit circle and looking at the multiplication operator $M_z$ on the Dirichlet-type space $D(\mu)$, where $\mu$ is supported at the chosen points.
+Further, in \cite[Theorem 6.4]{cgr2022} it is claimed that this space $D(\mu)$ coincides with the de Branges-Rovnyak space $H(B)$ for some vector-valued rational function $B$ with equality of norms. \\ We now quote two examples, which led us to guess the solution of the problem presented in this article. \begin{itemize} \item An example of a cyclic, analytic $2$-isometry $T$ such that $T^*T-I$ is of rank two and whose Cauchy dual is {\it subnormal} has been constructed in \cite [Example 7.2] {cgr2022} by choosing a measure on the unit circle supported at $\{1,-1\}$. \item An example of a cyclic, analytic $2$-isometry $T$ such that $T^*T-I$ is of rank two and whose Cauchy dual is {\it not subnormal} has been constructed in \cite{mkvms2025} by choosing a measure on the unit circle supported at $\{1,i\}$. \end{itemize}